Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 |Google Pixel	  |1080 x 1920	|412 x 732 |

-I was unable to test Internet Exployer. \
+I was unable to test Internet Explorer. \
-As I am using CSS Grids, it's assummed the site will render incorectly if viewed via Internet Exployer.
+As I am using CSS Grids, it's assumed the site will render incorrectly if viewed via Internet Explorer.

 [Can I Use It](https://caniuse.com/) was used extensively during production of the CSS grid layout to ensure support accross all modern web browsers.